Campus Improvement Plan

 Recruit, support, retain teachers and principals, Build a foundation of reading and math, Improve low-performing schools

-Strategy's Expected Result/Impact: Improved student behavior in all areas of our building
+Strategy's Expected Result/Impact: Improved student behavior in all areas of our building.

 Staff Responsible for Monitoring: PBIS Committee, Counselor, Administration, Teachers, and Staff